umbraco/UmbracoDocs/Reference/Searching/Examine/Indexing/index-v8.md

 * Change the `IValueSetValidator`
 * Modify field definitions
 * Change the location of where the indexes are stored, or
-* Completely replace the indexes with your own entirely custom implementation
+* Replace the indexes with your own entirely custom implementation

 As an example, to change the `IValueSetValidator` for the MemberIndex in the above example: